 Let’s move on to the example…

-In the below image you see I have opened a cmd prompt and navigated to the directory where I have to create Python script for building XML using Python.
+In the below image you see I have opened a cmd prompt and navigated to the directory where I have to create Python script to call stored procedure using Python.

 Please go through below steps in order to complete the example how to call stored procedure using Python.